 Where’s the demand gone?

-But with the price of Bitcoin and other cryptocurrencies remaining high, what’s to blame for the massive drop in demand for graphics cards?
+So what’s to blame for the massive drop in demand for graphics cards?

 It will likely take a few months for the pricing of GPUs to reach normal levels once more after demand drops, but these first signs have given us hope that the days of sky-high GPU prices might soon be behind us.